“Wonder is the beginning of wisdom.” – Socrates

 I prefer to define crafting in a simpler way… to make something really good with your hands.

 Upholstery workshop with Mick Sheridan

-Following my degree, I spent a lot of my working life in knitwear design, followed by embroidery design, wedding dress design, then a ten-year stint in higher education, part-time lecturing.
+Following my degree, I spent a lot of my working life in knitwear design in the Midlands, followed by my own business in embroidery & wedding dress design, then a ten-year stint in higher education part-time lecturing.
 My lecturing career morphed into me becoming a full-time Project Manager working on various European funded projects.
 During that time I also wrote accredited qualifications and a Foundation Degree in Technical Textile Technologies.

 In 2015 I took voluntary redundancy and left my Higher Education career behind me.